 The purpose of the data collection

-Miradore has been designed for organizations and service providers as a tool to make device management simple and efficient.
-To fullfill this task, Miradore needs permissions to specified content on the device.
-By providing automatically collected and relevant information about the managed devices, Miradore helps the administrators to ensure that all devices are properly aligned with the organization’s security standards and policies.
+Miradore is a tool for organizations and service providers to make device management simple and efficient.
+To fulfill this task, Miradore needs permission to specific content on the device.
+By providing automatically collected and relevant information, Miradore enables administrators to ensure that all the managed devices comply with the security standards and policies of the organization.

 What data is collected

-Mainly, Miradore collects data for identifying a device and to provide accurate inventory data about it.
-The focus of the data collection is on the managed device’s technical inventory information, including specific information about the device hardware and its configuration, as well as the installed applications and usage statistics.
-However, the processing and storing of personal data can’t be entirely avoided.
-For the data security, Miradore follows generally accepted industry standards to protect the information submitted to us, both during the transmission and when we receive it.
+Primarily Miradore collects data for identifying a device and providing accurate inventory data about it.
+The data collection focuses on the managed device's technical inventory information.
+For data security, Miradore follows generally accepted industry standards to protect the information submitted to us.

-Sometimes device users are worried whether somebody can access their contacts, call details, messages, files or photos through Miradore.
+Sometimes device users are worried about whether somebody can access their contacts, call details, messages, files, or photos through Miradore.
 This is not possible for anyone.
-Usually this concern comes up when users are requested to grant the management solution a set of permissions, to certain device tools, that are not always so self-explanatory.

-Often permissions are handled as bundles and in order to access to some individual tool or data, granting the permission to entire group is needed.
+Concerns might come up when the user needs to grant the management tool permissions that are not self-explanatory.
+Often permissions are handled as bundles and to access some individual tool or data, granting permission to the entire permission group at the same time.
 How the access permissions are requested, depends on the device platform.
-With some platforms, the device enrollment to Miradore is suspended, if the requested access permissions are not granted.
+In some cases, device enrollment to Miradore might be suspended if the requested permission is lacking.